Guitar Pedals Guide For Beginners How To Set Up & Use

 One thing I love about playing rock guitar is the ability to enhance your sound with the art and science of guitar effects pedals!
 These things are great!
 What are effects pedals you say??
 Well, Let me tell you.

-Effects pedals are what you use to create really cool sounds with the guitar.
+Guitar pedals are what you use to create cool sounds with the guitar.
 And when it comes to Rock Guitar it’s actually encouraged.
-Now as you can see from the picture that they are little stomp boxes (guitar lingo) that you press with your feet to add color to your sound while your “rocking out” and having fun!
+Now as you can see from the picture that they are little stompboxes (guitar lingo) that you press with your feet to add color to your sound while your “rocking out” and having fun!

-The art of effects pedals is that you can use them to add a wide variety of color to your playing.
+The art of guitar pedals is that you can use them to add a wide variety of color to your playing.
 From cool distortion to echo to watery chorus sounds.
-You can here these effects in many rock songs you here on the radio.
-You can choose to use these individually one at a time, or you can use multiple ones in a chain like the picture above.
+You can hear these effects in many rock songs you hear on the radio.
+You can choose to use these individually one at a time, or you can use multiple ones in a chain-like shown in the picture above.

-These are multiple pedals that you hook together with external cables and can put in what’s called a pedal board.
+These are multiple pedals that you hook together with external cables and can put in what’s called a pedalboard.
 As you can also see, they come in a variety of shapes and colors.
-So you can create something that’s unique to you and your style of playing
+So you can create something unique to you and your style of playing

 The science part comes with how you choose to set them up.
 How you set them up depends on your playing and how you want your sound to develop.
 You can choose this or that pedal first, then this or that one last.
 It’s really up to you.
 It’s best to put your distortion pedal first, or possibly the wah pedal first, but that once again is up to you.

-Now if you are saying ” I’m not that creative and don’t want to mess with all that but still want to have fun using pedals” no problem.
-You can use an effects processor.
-Which are all the pedals in one single unit.
+Now if you are saying ” I’m not that creative and don’t want to mess with all that but still want to have fun using guitar pedals” no problem.
+You can use something that has them all in one.
+A multi-effects processor.
+This is a device where all the pedals in one single unit.
 Something like this: